stembarb/DA--World-Cup-Data/README.md

-# FIFA World Cup Project
+# FIFA World Cup Project Udacity Data Science Challenge.

-FIFA World Cup Project for Udacity Data Science Challenge.
+The goal of this project is to show how we collected data from the FIFA World Cup website for the 2018 World Cup Russia - Group Stage Prediction Project.
+Data was collected using a web crawler (build in Python)

 ## Getting Started